ThFeneuil/python-elmo/README.md

 ## Installation

-First, download _Python ELMO_.
+First, download _Python-ELMO_.

 ```bash
 git clone https://git.aprilas.fr/tfeneuil/python-elmo
 ```

-And then, install ELMO thanks to the script of installation.
+And then, install ELMO thanks to the installation script.
+It will use Internet to download the [ELMO project](https://github.com/sca-research/ELMO).

 ```bash
 python setup.py install